manokapitjeng/manokapitjeng/README.md

 ## About Me

-I am an early-career cybersecurity professional based in South Africa, with practical experience in Identity and Access Management, Privileged Access Management, IT support, cloud security, and security operations.
+## About Me

-I have worked in a banking technology environment, supporting access management, privileged access processes, endpoint least privilege, incident handling, security documentation, and user support.
-My experience includes Microsoft Entra ID, Active Directory, Microsoft 365, ServiceNow, Azure, and BeyondTrust PAM.
+I am an early-career cybersecurity, IT Support, Cloud, and Business analysis professional based in Midrand, Gauteng, with experience in IT support, security operations(Privilege Access Management) , and cloud technologies(Azure).

-I am Microsoft certified across Azure, security, identity, and cloud fundamentals.
-I am currently building my skills further in cloud security, identity governance, security operations, and practical cybersecurity projects.
+I have worked in a banking & government environments, supporting access management, privileged access processes, endpoint least privilege, incident handling, security documentation, and user support.
+I also have a Business Analysis qualification, which supports my understanding of systems, requirements, processes, and business problem-solving.

-My goal is to grow into a strong Cloud Security / IAM / PAM / Cybersecurity Analyst professional who can help organisations protect users, systems, identities, and cloud environments.
+My goal is to grow into a strong Cybersecurity / Cloud Security / IAM / PAM professional, while also being open to Business Analysis-related opportunities where I can use both my technical and business knowledge.

 ---